autumn-info-442a/Homework1/Homework2.md

   - User can enable or disable messages by clicking on "Enable" or "Disable" radio buttons next to each message (these radio buttons allow for **one** selection, not both)

 * **Custom Messages**
-  - Displays messages based on saved custome messages entered in **Set Messages**
+  - Displays messages based on saved custom messages entered in **Set Messages**
   - User can edit message by clicking on pencil icon, or delete from message pool by clicking on x icon